maschepps/metaheuristicOpt/README.md

 ## Modifications

 ### New Features
+1. **Increased Output**: Included history of best performing search per algorithm.
-1. **Enhanced Algorithm X**: Improved performance and stability for Algorithm X.
+1. **Convergence criterion**: Improved performance and stability for Algorithm X.
-2. **New Analysis Tools**: Added tools for statistical analysis of optimization results.
+2. **Starting Population**: Added tools for statistical analysis of optimization results.

-### Bug Fixes
+### Bugs
-1. **Fixed Convergence Issue**: Resolved a bug affecting the convergence of Algorithm Y.
+1. **Does not work with all algorithms**: Resolved a bug affecting the convergence of Algorithm Y.

 ### Performance Improvements
 1. **Reduced Time Complexity**: Algorithm Z's time complexity reduced from O(n^2) to O(n log n).